AvansMechatronica/teachbot/documentation/documentation/follower.md

-# UR TeachBot Follower
+# TeachBot Follower

-This package contains ROS2 nodes that allow a UR robot to follow joint positions published by a teachbot device.
+This package contains ROS2 nodes that allow a target robot to follow joint positions published by a teachbot device.

 ## Overview